 During the persecution of Septimius Severus, when Leonidas died a martyr, Origen of Alexandria deeply desired to take the martyr’s crown.
-Which would have happened if his mother had not hidden all his clothes so that he could not leave the house.
-But he writes his father a letter urging him not to give in for the sake of the family.
+Which would have happened if his mother had not hidden all his clothes so that he could not leave the house?
+But he writes his father a letter urging him not to give in for the family’s sake.
 After Leonida’s death and the seizure of his fortune by the authorities, the family is left in dire straits.

-Origen of Alexandria at 17 was able to support his family by giving lessons.
+Origen of Alexandria, at 17, was able to support his family by giving lessons.
 He furthered his secular studies in 0203-2040 AD.
-At the age of 18, he was appointed by Bishop Demetrius, head of the Catechetical School of Alexandria.
+At 18, he was appointed by Bishop Demetrius, head of the Catechetical School of Alexandria.
 In the place left vacant by Clement, whose disciple he had been.

-Origen of Alexandria deepened the secular philosophy under Ammonios Sakkas, whose method of work and philosophy helped him greatly in the elaboration of his own theology.
-At Ammonios’ school he had a colleague, the future philosopher Porphyry, an uncompromising enemy of Christians.
+Origen of Alexandria deepened the secular philosophy under Ammonius Sakkas, whose work and philosophy helped him elaborate his theology.
+At Ammonios’ school, he had a colleague, the future philosopher Porphyry, an uncompromising enemy of Christians.
 Origen did these studies in parallel with his exhausting work at the Christian school, where the number and quality of auditors grew in proportion to the fame of his name.
-In order to be able to cope with his teaching and scientific duties, he entrusted Heracles with his secular teaching.
+To cope with his teaching and scientific duties, he entrusted Heracles with his secular teaching.

-Origen is a Christian philosopher and theologian, born into a Christian family of seven brothers.
-Origen of Alexandria is important for an amazing fact: he had been removed from teaching and the priesthood for heretical ideas and the anti-canonical procedure of his ordination, although Eusebius and Jerome note that this was due to the envy and hatred of Demetrius.
+Origen is a Christian philosopher and theologian born into a Christian family of seven brothers.
+Origen of Alexandria is necessary for a fantastic fact: he had been removed from teaching and the priesthood for heretical ideas and the anti-canonical procedure of his ordination, although Eusebius and Jerome note that this was due to the envy and hatred of Demetrius.
 He retires to Caesarea, Palestine, to his friend Theoctist.
-Here, he establishes a new school, modeled on the one in Alexandria, and devotes himself with even more warmth to teaching and study.
+He establishes a new school modeled on the one in Alexandria and devotes himself with even more warmth to teaching and study.

 Origen of Alexandria grew up in a Christian family.
 His father, Leonidas, was martyred during the reign of Emperor Septimius Severus in 0203.
-His father, who was his first teacher, instilled in him a love for the Holy Scriptures, a love that he maintained throughout his life.
+His father, his first teacher, instilled in him a love for the Holy Scriptures, a passion he maintained throughout his life.

 Biography of Origen